adamcarr/react-ts-example/README.md

 ## Install

 Just clone this repository.
-Then run `npm install`.
+Then run `npm install` and `bower install`.

 ## Build and Run